-Last Updated October 2017
+Last updated October 2018

 Generally speaking we will disclose your personal information for the purposes for which we collect it, made known to you at the time.
 Typically, this is only for the purpose of providing our legal services (where appropriate, on a confidential basis), to tell you about other legal services we provide and to invite you to our events.
 We may also disclose your personal information in other ways with your consent and as required by law.

-We are unlikely to disclose your personal information to any person or entity outside Australia but will inform you if and when this is necessary.
+We are unlikely to disclose your personal information to any person or entity outside of Australia but will inform you if and when this is necessary.